 Since its inception, the law firm of Zamansky LLC has consistently been among the top law firms to file securities arbitration claims annually.
 Our firm has recovered tens of millions of dollars on behalf of aggrieved clients.
-Our securities arbitration attorneys have successfully filed claims against virtually all the nation’s brokerage firms, including all the major Wall Street institutions.
+Our securities arbitration lawyers have successfully filed claims against virtually all the nation’s brokerage firms, including all the major Wall Street institutions.

 Arbitration, a requirement in brokerage disputes, affords investors considerable advantages.
 The process is considerably more expeditious than litigation and claims can often be heard within a year of being filed.
 Securities arbitration also is usually considerably less costly than litigation.
 Moreover, arbitration claims typically are binding, so brokerage firms cannot file endless appeals and force their clients to rack up extensive legal bills.

 Any investor with a U.S. brokerage account can file an arbitration claim, regardless of whether they are a citizen or actually live in the country.